-13 Health and Fitness Myths You Didn’t Realize Were False
+13 Health & Fitness Myths You Didn’t Realize Were False (#13 is Vital)

 Are you aware of any current health and fitness myths?

-Interestingly, most body-related myths can be hard to pick unless you have some direct connection to them.
+Interestingly, health and fitness myths can be hard to pick unless you have some direct connection to them.
 All good myths are based in just enough reality that they could be true, particularly if you’re missing a little perspective.

 Interestingly, this myth has less to do with your night-time habits and everything to do with your postural habits during those waking hours.

 Pay attention to your positioning on the couch, behind a desk, in the car, looking down at a phone or book, leaning over in the garden or at work, etc. Prioritize the positions you get in to most often and work back from there.
 They may not instantly stand out, but they are highly likely to be there.